CADawg/CommunalEmail/README.md

 # CommunalEmail
 A Discord bot for communal recieving of email - probably not the best implementation but it works!

-All Configuration options are at the top of the main.py file.
+All Configuration options are at the top of the main.py file

 ---